13 Ways to Support the Behavior and Learning of Students on the Autism SpectrumJanuary 16, 2018

 You can also use this strategy to prepare students for upcoming lessons and activities.
-Try preteaching skills and concepts in small-group or one-to-one contexts before an upcoming whole-group lesson.
+Preteach skills and concepts in small-group or one-to-one contexts before an upcoming whole-group lesson.
 Then when the actual lesson takes place, the student will already have a basic understanding of the lesson format and content, which may reduce the likelihood of frustration and challenging behaviors.
 (It’s a good idea to get parents involved in preparing the student at home for an upcoming lesson or schedule change.
 Send a note home explaining how they can help!)

 Break Down Multistep Assignments into Steps

-Because many students with ASD have issues with executive function skills, they often need supports when learning how to complete multistep assignments.
+Because many students have issues with executive function skills, they often need supports when learning how to complete multistep assignments.
 You can use strategies like task analysis, self-monitoring, and video modeling to address this need.

 Task analysis involves breaking complex assignments or directions down into simple, sequential steps and then teaching the steps until your student can put it all together and complete the entire task independently.